appuio/techlab/labs/00_introduction.md

 # OpenShift V3 Techlab Introduction

 Whith a Platform as a Service (PaaS) the wy we develope Software changes.
-Puzzle presents Openshift V3 - the *Container Platform* by Red Hat - in this Tech Lab.
+Puzzle presents OpenShift V3 - the *Container Platform* by Red Hat - in this Tech Lab.
 Developers learn hands-on the most important steps to deploy an application in the Cloud.

 **Goal of this Techlabs**